 This post may contain affiliate links.
 Please read our disclosure policy.

 Want to cut up some mango for a recipe or for healthy snacking?
 Don’t be intimidated.
-We will show you a step-by-step process of how to properly cut a mango easily.
+I will show you a step-by-step process of how to properly cut a mango easily.

 top view of 3 mangos on a cutting board